-Experience the 'best dance party in town' as ANAM returns to Siamsa Tíre for the final performance of its national tour.
+Experience the 'best dance party in town' as ANAM returns to Siamsa Tíre following its successful Irish tour last year.

 Anam (meaning soul) is an exhilarating, upbeat fusion of hard shoe step dancing styles from US, Canada and Ireland woven cleverly together with personality, humour and superb Irish traditional music.

-Co-commissioned by Dublin Dance Festival and the National Folk Theatre of Ireland, Anam brings together the skills of four world-class step dancers featuring dancers Matthew Olwell (Appalachian Flat Foot), Jonathan Kelliher (North Kerry “Munnix”), Nathan Pilatzke (Ottawa Valley, Canada) and John Fitzgerald (Modern Irish).
+Co-commissioned by Dublin Dance Festival and the National Folk Theatre of Ireland, Anam brings together the skills of four world-class step dancers featuring dancers Matthew Olwell (Appalachian Flat Foot), Jonathan Kelliher (North Kerry “Munnix”), Nathan Pilatzke (Ottawa Valley, Canada) and a proponent of the Modern Irish Dance style.

 Anam incorporates a personal insight into each of the dancers and the infectious party atmosphere is accompanied by live music and song by acclaimed Irish musician and composer Feargal Ó Murchú, Mikey Smith (pipes and tin whistle) and Joseph McNulty (bodhrán and guitar).